sublee/energy/docs/index.rst

    $ git clone git://github.com/sublee/energy.git

-What you need to implement energy system is only :class:`Energy` object.
+The only thing you need to implement energy system is :class:`Energy` object.
 Maximum energy and recovery interval have to be set in seconds before use:

 ::